 Facilities that we acquire, including the facilities acquired from Partnerships in Care and CRC, may have unknown or contingent liabilities, including, but not limited to, liabilities for uncertain tax positions, liabilities for failure to comply with healthcare laws and regulations and liabilities for unresolved litigation or regulatory reviews.
 Although we typically attempt to exclude significant liabilities from our acquisition transactions and seek indemnification from the sellers of such facilities, the purchase agreement with Partnerships in Care contained minimal representations and warranties about the entities and business that we acquired.
 In addition, we have no indemnification rights against the sellers under the Partnerships in Care purchase agreement and all of the purchase price consideration was paid at closing of the Partnerships in Care acquisition.
-See "Our acquisition of CRC may expose us to unknown or contingent liabilities for which we will not be indemnified" for a discussion of similar risks with our acquisition of CRC.
-Therefore, we may incur material liabilities for the past activities of acquired entities and facilities.
-Even in those acquisitions in which we have such rights, we may experience difficulty enforcing the sellers' obligations, or we may incur material liabilities for the past activities of acquired facilities.
-Such liabilities and related legal or other costs and/or resulting damage to a facility's reputation could negatively impact our business, financial condition or results of operations.
+See "Our acquisition of CRC may expose us to unknown or contingent liabilities for which we will not be indemnified" for a discussion of similar risks with our acquisitions in which we have such rights, we may experience difficulty enforcing the sellers' obligations, or we may incur material liabilities for the past activities of acquired costs and/or resulting damage to a facility's reputation could negatively impact our business, financial condition or results of operations.